Best Affordable Places to Live in North Carolina in 2025

 In addition to a wide range of urban, suburban, and rural areas, North Carolina also has a wonderful range of geographic diversity.
 From the beaches of the Outer Banks along the Atlantic Coast to the Smoky Mountains in the western part of the state, you’re sure to find a beautiful area that fits your budget and desired amenities.

 In this guide, you’ll read about diverse towns that are among the best places to live in the state.
-There are major cities like Charlotte and tiny seaside villages like Oak Island.
-There’s something for just about everyone in this state of almost 11 million.
+There’s something for just about everyone in this state of more than 11 million.

 💡 Quick Tip: Buying a home shouldn’t be aggravating.
 Online mortgage loan forms can make applying quick and simple.